phoenixphoebus/diy-electronics/max7219-esp8266-synced-clock/README.md

 * sprite - contains animation object information
 * msg - contains messages shown on led display

+Wifi credentials have to be set on lines 316 and 317.

 Program flow is pretty straight forward:
 * setup() - connects to Wifi and initializes time client
 * loop():